rp42dev/TattooSkWorkshop/README.md

 - The website needs to be easy to contact for session or consultation appointment.
 - The website needs to be easy to locate easily Contact and support details.
 - The website needs to be easy to find the Tattoo shop location and map.
+- The website needs to show the tattoo work of the artist.

 #### Content Requirements